 There are handy audio guides which can be used to explore the church.
 Though, due to the graves, the floor itself can be quite uneven in places.

 For information on opening times and prices please visit their website.

 About the Author

 Paige Worrall is a BA history graduate and has recently completed her MA in Museum Studies which specialises in making use of co-productive practice within institutions.
 She currently works as a library assistant and freelance exhibition technician.
-Her passion for history of art has led her to set up her own blog, The Museum Inspector, where writing on her various interests can be found.
-She also has an Instagram dedicated to promoting some of her favourite cultural institutions.
-When she isn’t visiting museums, Paige can probably be found in a bookshop or curling up with a novel or two!
+Please check out her Instragram for the lastest in her museum adventures!